 IFL Science, short for I F#cking Love Science, began as a Facebook page in 2012.
 It then became a popular website that publishes light popular science stories.
-The website does not have an about page, however their Facebook page simply reads “The lighter side of science.”
+The website does not have an about page, however, their Facebook page simply reads “The lighter side of science.”
 The founder and editor of IFLS is Elise Andrew who holds a Bachelor of Science from the University of Sheffield.
 The current managing editor is Katy Evans.

 Funded by / Ownership

 The website lacks transparency as it does not make it clear who owns the website.
-It is presumed owned by Elise Andrews and is funded through a combination of advertising and sale of merchandise from an online store.
+It is presumed owned by Elise Andrew and is funded through a combination of advertising and sale of merchandise from an online store.

 Analysis / Bias

 In review, IFL Science is challenging to place into a category.
 For the most part, the information contained on the website is pro-science and sourced fairly well to credible science or other popular science sources.
 However, IFLS has also published false information that falls into the realm of pseudoscience.
 Finally, IFLS has strong political opinions that align with the left such as this: Here’s A List Of All The Science That Donald Trump Denies: Second Edition or Science Knowledge Has Almost No Effect On Republican Beliefs, According To Survey.
 In general, a survey of stories that relate to politics shows a left-leaning bias in story selection and political association.